JesanNJ/Smart-Bank-Management-System/README.md

-# AI-Driven Bank Management System
+# Smart-Driven Bank Management System

 An advanced, console-based C++ banking application that integrates core financial management tools with a **Smart Analyzer**.
 It allows users to track their spending habits, set monthly budgets, and define long-term savings goals while dynamically assessing their financial health.